SimonCropp/Argon/docs/CreatingLINQtoJSON.md

 ## Creating JSON from an object

-The last option is to create a JSON object from a non-JSON type using the `Argon.Linq.JObject.FromObject` method.
+The last option is to create a JSON object from a non-JSON type using the `Argon.JObject.FromObject` method.
 Internally, FromObject will use the JsonSerializer to serialize the object to LINQ to JSON objects instead of text.

 The example below shows creating a JSON object from an anonymous object, but any .NET type can be used with FromObject to create JSON.